thoukydides/homebridge-homeconnect/README.md

 Oven appliances cannot be controlled due to the required [Home Connect Authorisation Scopes](https://github.com/thoukydides/homebridge-homeconnect/wiki/Scopes) not being granted.

+This plugin has only been tested with a Siemens [Dishwasher](https://www.siemens-home.bsh-group.com/uk/mysiemens/products/0004436388) (SN678D06TG/53), [Hob](https://www.siemens-home.bsh-group.com/uk/mysiemens/products/0004436379) (EX677LYV1E/06), and [Oven](https://www.siemens-home.bsh-group.com/uk/mysiemens/products/0004401572) (HB678GBS6B/58).
+See [Tested Appliances](https://github.com/thoukydides/homebridge-homeconnect/wiki/Testing).

+## HomeKit Apps

 Apple's Home app does not support all of the features of this plugin.
 Use one of the alternative [Recommended HomeKit Apps](https://github.com/thoukydides/homebridge-homeconnect/wiki/HomeKit-Apps) instead.

-This plugin has only been tested with a Siemens [Dishwasher](https://www.siemens-home.bsh-group.com/uk/mysiemens/products/0004436388) (SN678D06TG/53), [Hob](https://www.siemens-home.bsh-group.com/uk/mysiemens/products/0004436379) (EX677LYV1E/06), and [Oven](https://www.siemens-home.bsh-group.com/uk/mysiemens/products/0004401572) (HB678GBS6B/58).
-See [Tested Appliances](https://github.com/thoukydides/homebridge-homeconnect/wiki/Testing).

 ## License